eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMap.md

 # Elevation Data

-Incooperating z-coordinates in networks is still experimental so please report anything odd.
+Incorporating z-coordinates in networks is still experimental so please report anything odd.

 ## SRTM